 Election budget:

-Your campaign costs cannot exceed the maximum limit for your role to ensure fairness.
+The total cost of any resources used or purchased to support your campaign cannot exceed the maximum limit for your role to ensure fairness.
 The full amount you have spent can be claimed back from the Students’ Union.
 The limit for your campaign costs are:

-This limit includes any items or services you pay for during your campaign.
-This limit also includes the approximate value of any materials you may have received for free or already owned which you have used during your campaign.
+This limit includes any items or services you or anyone else pays for to support your campaign.
+This limit also includes the approximate value of any materials or services you may receive for free or already owned which you have used to support your campaign.

 Budget declaration:

-You should fill in a budget form to track all your campaign spending and the approximate value of any gifted or pre-owned items you use for your campaign.
+You should fill in a budget form to track all your campaign spending, including receipts/proof of purchase, and the approximate value of any gifted or pre-owned materials/services you use for your campaign.
+The only exception is materials provided by the Students’ Union at optional candidate training.
 This budget form will be provided to all candidates and should be uploaded using the budget declaration form by 12:00 Saturday 1 March.

 Candidates who are late in submitting budget forms risk being removed from the election count.
-Making a fraudulent or inaccurate budget declaration is a serious offence that could result in your disqualification from the election.
+Exceeding your budget, making a fraudulent or inaccurate budget declaration is a serious offence that could result in your disqualification from the election.

 Reimbursement: